Intimate Partner Violence Program

 Our 6-week Adapted Yoga Series for Women with Brain Injuries is designed to support individuals with brain injuries from Intimate Partner Violence.

 This specialized program focuses on managing symptoms of stress and anxiety while fostering self-acceptance and self-exploration.
 Tailored for women who have experienced or are experiencing intimate partner violence, this series offers a compassionate space to heal and grow.
 Whether you're a beginner or an experienced yogi, all are welcome to come and participate in this supportive and inclusive environment.
-Join Emily from Golden Wellness every Friday at Forest Heights from November 14th to December 19th to move, breathe, and connect at your own pace.
-Register by scanning the QR code or using the link below!
-You can also call 519-741-2621 and reference code #204150 through the City of Kitchener.
+Join Emily from Golden Wellness every Friday at Forest Heights from March 13th to April 24th to move, breathe, and connect at your own pace.
+Register by using the link below!
+You can also call 519-741-2621 and reference code #213138 through the City of Kitchener.
+REGISTER HERE!
+The next 6-week series will begin May 15th.
+Register by using the link below!
+You can also call 519-741-2621 and reference code #219301 through the City of Kitchener.
 REGISTER HERE! |

 Screening Tools